-+ Disabled vehicles: Please report disabled vehicle immediately.
+Report disabled vehicle immediately.
 Call Campus Parking Services at 815-753-1045 between 7:30 a.m. and 4:30 p.m.
 Monday-Friday.
-On nights and weekends call the Department of Police and Public Safety at 815-753-1212.
+On nights and weekends call the NIU Police Department at 815-753-1212.
 The vehicle must be removed within 24 hours.
 Vehicles parked in reserved, handicapped, 15 minute, or service spaces, or that are otherwise in violation, are not exempt from immediate towing (Section H.2.).
 Tickets received after notification may be appealed.

 Illinois Rules of the Road, etc. are to be obeyed

 Operators of vehicles on university facilities are expected to comply with the "Rules of the Road" and all other appropriate provisions of the Illinois Vehicle Code.
 (Illinois Compiled Statutes, 625 ILCS 5).

 The responsibility for finding legal parking rests upon the vehicle operator.
 Convenience will not be a reason for violation of regulations.
 Vehicles must be parked within designated striped lines or within the width of the concrete bumper.
 Vehicles may not occupy more than one space.
 Parking is prohibited at all times on grass or tree plots, or any other place where parking would mar the landscaping of the campus, create a safety hazard, interfere with the use of university facilities, or obstruct traffic within a parking lot.
 There will be no parking in posted zones, yellow zones, fire hydrant zones, fire lanes, crosswalks, or sidewalks.
 Vehicles found in violation may be towed at the owner’s expense.